Connectedness properties and splittings of groups with isolated flats: Convex splittings of groups

 \section{Convex splittings of $\CAT(0)$ groups}

-In certain classes of groups that split, convexity properties of edge groups imply analogous convexity properties of vertex groups.
-Bowditch proves such a result for quasiconvex splittings of hyperbolic groups in \cite[\S 1]{Bowditch98CutPoints}.
-Bigdely--Wise prove several similar theorems for relatively quasiconvex splittings of relatively hyperbolic groups in \cite{BigdelyWise_Combination}.

 In this section we prove Theorem~\ref{thm:ConvexVertexGroup}, which is a convex splitting theorem for $\CAT(0)$ groups.
+This splitting theorem does not use the notion of isolated flats, and could potentially be a useful tool in many other $\CAT(0)$ settings.

-We apply this theorem to peripheral splittings of $\CAT(0)$ groups with isolated flats, in order to prove Theorem~\ref{thm:ComponentCAT0}, which states that the vertex groups of such a splitting are also $\CAT(0)$ groups with isolated flats.
+We apply this splitting theorem to peripheral splittings of $\CAT(0)$ groups with isolated flats, in order to prove Theorem~\ref{thm:ComponentCAT0}, which states that the vertex groups of such a splitting are also $\CAT(0)$ groups with isolated flats.
+Although this article is mainly focused on locally finite splittings, Theorem~\ref{thm:ComponentCAT0} has no such restriction and applies to all $\CAT(0)$ groups with isolated flats.
+Ben-Zvi uses Theorem~\ref{thm:ComponentCAT0} to show that all one-ended $\CAT(0)$ groups with isolated flats have globally path connected boundary \cite{Benzvi_PathCon}.

 The next two results are key tools used in the proof of Theorem~\ref{thm:ConvexVertexGroup}.

 \begin{lem} Suppose $G$ acts geometrically on a $\CAT(0)$ space $X$, and $G$ also acts on a simplicial tree $T$.
 Then there is a $G$--equivariant map $\pi\colon X \to T$ that is continuous with respect to the CW--topology on $T$. \end{lem}